mhuebert/re-view/index.md

 - [Re-View Routing](routing)

 As is common in Clojure, Re-View uses [Hiccup](https://github.com/weavejester/hiccup) syntax as an alternative to HTML or JSX.
-We use our own [hiccup parser](https://www.github.com/re-view/re-view-hiccup).

 - [Re-View Hiccup](hiccup/overview)
 - [Hiccup Syntax Guide](hiccup/syntax-guide)